-Strategic Priority & Actions Performance Indicator Part :ners / Measure Lead Support Priority 1 - Promoting the role of our trees and woodland in mitigating and adapting t o climate ch ange Carry out an iTreeEco Survey of the City's tree and woodland resource to objectively measure, set a baseline and monitor the benefits of the Granite City Forest in combatting climate change and establish the Forest's on-going capital asset value.
-ITreeEco Survey.
+Strategic Priority & Actions Performance Indicator Partners / Measure Lead Support Priority 1 - Promoting the role of our trees and woodland in mitigating and adapting to climate change Carry out a survey of the City's tree and woodland resource to objectively measure, set a baseline and monitor the benefits of the Granite City Forest in combatting climate change and establish the Forest's on-going capital asset value.
+Baseline survey to be undertaken by a recognised methodology.
 ACC Integrate the role, management and expansion of the Granite City Forest in reducing flood risk, provision of shade and shelter and absorbing pollution.
 No. of new woodland creation schemes approved that comply with UKFS.
-ACC (ES) SF As part of its on-going tree and woodland stewardship and expansion programme, ensure that restocking and new planting proposals incorporate mixed ages and species choice that will increase resilience against the effects of climate change and tree pests and diseases.
+ACC (ES) SF As part of its on-going tree and woodland stewardship and expansion programme, ensure that restocking and new planting proposals incorporate mixed ages and species choice that will increase resilience against the effects of climate change, tree pests and diseases.
 No of Felling Permissions that include restocking conditions / new woodland creation schemes approved.
-ACC (ES) SF Seek Woodland Carbon Code (WCC) certification for new ACC-owned woodland creation schemes to demonstrate how much carbon they capture, where appropriate.
+ACC (ES) SF Seek Woodland Carbon Code (WCC) certification for new ACC- owned woodland creation schemes to demonstrate how much carbon they capture, where appropriate.
 No. of ha of new woodland certified.
 ACC (ES) Seek carbon credit funding for WCC certified woodlands. ff carbon creditincome secured.
 ACC (ES) Establish more "Climate Change Parks" in Aberdeen City.
 No. of additional Climate Change Parks.
-ACC (ES) (CS) Priority 2 - Expanding the Granite City Forest Work with partners to implement a phased City-wide woodland creation programme.
+ACC (ES) (CS) Priority 2 - Expanding and enhancing the Granite City For rest Work with partners to implement a phased City-wide woodland creation programme.
 Potential planting areas identified.
 No. Schemes implemented.
 Hectares planted.
 ACC (ES) SF; WT; DCP Embed the requirements of the UKFS into the criteria used by ACC when assessing woodland creation and management proposals through the consultation process.
 No. Schemes approved as part of statutory consultation process.
-ACC (ES & EP) SF; Other Statutory Agencies Target urban planting in areas of highest social deprivation.
-Where appropriate to include community orchards and edible crop trees.
+ACC (ES & EP) SF; Other Statutory Agencies Target urban planting in areas of highest social deprivation and where appropriate to include community orchards and edible crop trees.
 Integrate new planting in peri-urban areas with existing and changes in land use.
 Incorporate new tree and woodland planting into new development Master Plans within the City.

-^{} ACC (ES) = Aberdeen City Council (Environmental Services); ACC (EP) = Aberdeen City Council (Environmental Planning); ACC (CS) = Aberdeen City Council (Countryside Services); SF = Scottish Forestry; UKWAS = UK Woodland Assurance Standard; DCP = Deeside Catchment Project; WT = Woodland Trust; OWLNEG = Outdoor Woodland Learning North East Group; NHS(G) = National Health Service (Grampian); DMG = Deer Management Group.
+ACC (ES) = Aberdeen City Council (Environmental Services); ACC (EP) = Aberdeen City Council (Environmental Planning); ACC (CS) = Aberdeen City Council (Countryside Services); SF = Scottish Forestry; UKWAS = UK Woodland Assurance Standard; DCP = Deeside Catchment Project; WT = Woodland Trust; OWLNEG = Outdoor Woodland Learning North East Group; NHS(G) = National Health Service (Grampian); DMG = Deer Management Group.